-When we started planning our wedding and decided upon a small celebration, I knew that I wanted to have a dinner party rather than a traditional wedding reception with a band and dancing.
+When we started planning our wedding and decided upon a small celebration, I knew that I wanted to have a winter dinner wedding party rather than a traditional reception with a band and dancing.
 It seemed to me that it would be awkward to have a dance floor with only 37 people, and our venue, the Farmhouse at Veritas, didn’t lend itself to having a dance floor if we were to do the dinner in the garden house, which we did.

 As we know, dinner party weddings aren’t the norm, and I’m sure many of you are wondering how the night unfolded, so I’m here to walk you through our planning process and how it turned out!